Days of Our Lives: A Very Salem Christmas

 Days of Our Lives: A Very Salem Christmas, directed by Noel Maxam, is an American Christmas film based on the daytime soap opera television series, Days of Our Lives.
 It premiered on Peacock on December 16, 2021.

+As of 2023, Peacock has removed the movie from their library along with the spinoff show, Beyond Salem.

 Premise

 Will Horton (Chandler Massey) writes a script involving the residents of his hometown, Salem, Illinois, before his Christmas Eve deadline.